ONSdigital/dp-cli/README.md

  The following are only required for some functionality of this tool.

-In order to use the `dp ssh` subcommand you will need:
+In order to use the `dp ssh` sub-command you will need:

 - [`dp-setup`](https://github.com/ONSdigital/dp-setup) cloned locally: